Nisarg236/connected_graph_from_2d_map/README.md

 2) Numpy: 1.16.6
 3) Skimage: 0.14.5

-Then, in the imput image make sure that the roads are in white color and the obstacles are in black color as shown in the example image
+Then, in the input image, make sure that the roads are in white color and the obstacles are in black color as shown in the example image

 ![Screenshot](img.png)